lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/zephyr/tutorial/repl.rst

 The REPL is available on a UART serial peripheral specified for the board by the ``zephyr,console`` devicetree node.
 The baudrate of the REPL is 115200.
-If your board has a USB-serial convertor on it then you should be able to access the REPL directly from your PC.
+If your board has a USB-serial converter on it then you should be able to access the REPL directly from your PC.

 To access the prompt over USB-serial you will need to use a terminal emulator